CallMEbred/simpleBashMultitool/README.md

 3. Unzip it (double‑click in Finder).
 4. (Optional) Wrap into an `.app` bundle using Script Editor if you want a double‑clickable app:
    - Open **Script Editor**.
-   - Paste this AppleScript (adjust the path if needed):
+   - Paste this AppleScript (adjust the path/folder name if needed):

      ```applescript
      tell application "Terminal"
-         do script "cd ~/Downloads/simpleBashMultitool && ./real_multitool.sh; exit"
+         do script "cd ~/Downloads/simpleBashMultitool-main && ./real_multitool.sh; exit"
      end tell
      ```